Recreating this Classic FASTER at Home!

 • In a small bowl whisk together the chili powder, cumin, cinnamon, coriander, cloves, salt, and black pepper.

 • Add the onion and seasoning mixture to a large food processor or a high-speed blender along with the chipotle peppers, almond butter, raisins, cocoa powder, and remaining broth.
+Process for 1-2 minutes, or until completely smooth.

-• Pour the sauce back into the saucepan and bring it to a boil.
-Reduce heat to low and simmer, uncovered, for 15 minutes.
+• Pour the sauce back into the saucepan over high heat and bring to a boil.
+Reduce the heat to low and simmer, uncovered, for 15 minutes, or until reduced by almost half.
+You should end up with ~2 ¼ cups of mole sauce.

-• You should end up with ~2 ¼ cups of mole sauce.
-Use immediately to make these Chicken Mole Enchiladas or store in the refrigerator for up to 4-5 days.
+• Use immediately to make these Chicken Mole Enchiladas or store in the refrigerator for up to 4-5 days.

 Last step!
 If you make this, please leave a review letting us know how it was!